samvera-labs/hydra-grouper/README.md

 ## Details

 A work in progress.
 See the example implementation for details.
+The big benefit of this refactor is we can say:

+For a given user, what are all of my application abilities; That is to say what can I specifically do.
+It still requires reading the ruby code for the specific details of each ApplicationAbility that I have.

 ### Glossary

 * User - A single person
 * Group - Users may be members of groups